Dani3lSun/docker-db-apex-dev/README.md

 Complete the following steps to create a new container:

-1. **Clone or Download the Github Repository to you local Machine**
+1. **Clone or Download the Github Repository to your local Machine**

 ```bash
 git clone https://github.com/Dani3lSun/docker-db-apex-dev.git